-Alfonso Ribeiro Sues Fortnite Developer for Allegedly Using the Carlton'' Dance
+Alfonso Ribeiro Sues Fortnite Developer for Allegedly Using the Carlton Dance

 Adam Taylor/ABC via Getty Images

-Alfonso Ribeiro is suing two video game developers for allegedly using his signature dance, "The Carlton" without his permission.
+Alfonso Ribeiro is suing two video game developers for allegedly using his signature dance, "The Carlton," without his permission.

 According to CNN, the 47-year-old actor filed the two lawsuits on Monday and accused Epic Games and Take-Two Interactive Software of unfairly profiting from his likeliness and exploiting his "protected creative expression."